 - Everyone at HFC whether if be staff, faculty, or student is protected under Title IX from any form of discrimination on the basis of sex.

-- Any HFC employee who believes they are subject to any type of discrimination or sexual miscounduct must report the incident(s) to their immediate supervisor or bring their complaint to the attention of the Title IX Coordinator, Employee Deputy Title IX Coordinator, Director of Human Resources or any member of the College administration.
+- Any HFC employee who believes they are subject to any type of discrimination or sexual misconduct must report the incident(s) to their immediate supervisor or bring their complaint to the attention of the Title IX Coordinator, Employee Deputy Title IX Coordinator, Executive Director of Human Resources, or any member of the College administration.
 HFC will investigate each complaint thoroughly and confidentially.

 Reporting Sexual Miscounduct